danyshaanan/dupes/README.md

 * * *
 ### TODOs

+* Sign the result object with package name and version
+* Allow rewriting of dupes.json files if they are signed
+* Implement an option to run only on files from old result

 * Implement better ways to read results (largest files, largest groups)
 * Add option to limit files checked to certain sizes.
 * Add option to include or exclude files/folders by name/regex, and set default excludes.